soap-tastes-ok/thermo-ml/README.rst

 - ``July 2021``

-  - 🛠  Add AI module for predicting ``electronegativity`` of all elements, including transition metals.
+  - 🛠  Add AI module for predicting ``electronegativity`` of elements, including transition metals.

     - Note: Leland C. Allen mentioned that electronegativity of transition metals are difficult to obtain, in his paper "Electronegativity Is the Average One-Electron Energy of the Valence-Shell Electrons in Ground-State Free Atoms".